 In English, the imperative mood is always only in the second person.
 In other words, the one-word sentence, "Go." has the implied pronoun "you" before it: "[You] Go."
 In English, taking that pronoun away changes it from present indicative ("You go.") to present imperative ("Go.")
 However, in Koine Greek, the imperative mood is designated by an inflection (verb conjugation) that can also be in the third person, which cannot be translated easily into English: "[He/she/it/they] Go."
 The best we can do is add the phrase "Let it be...," as in, "Let it be gone."
 But that isn't quite right, either, because "gone" is not present tense, and the verb "let" is added.
-So the bottom line is that you just have to internalize the Koine Greek sense of it.
+So, the bottom line is that you just have to internalize the Koine Greek sense of it.
 I documented in What is "prayer" according to the scriptures?, that this, in conjunction with the understanding of what the word προσευχη, traditionally translated "prayer" in English, means, adds to the understanding of what has become known as the "Lord's Prayer," for example, with its imperatives in the third person.

 The verbal grammar is only one component of understanding the original Koine Greek text, but I have found it to be the most important.
-By comparison, for example, Koine Greek nouns only have five cases: nominative (subject), accusative (object), genitive ("that" goes with "this"), dative ("this" goes with "that"), and vocative (addressing the thing).
+By comparison, for example, Koine Greek nouns only have five cases: nominative (subject), accusative (object), genitive (directed from something), dative (directed to something), and vocative (addressing the thing).
 And there are many other things, as well, that you learn as you go.
 But again, the additional features simplify things and make the meanings more explicit, rather than more ambiguous, which is much more of a problem in English.